 It has developed organically as a response to needs of parents who have been asking for support and advice how to deal with contemporary problems exhibited by their children (self-harming, addiction to phones, involvement with gangs, sexual exploitation, high anxiety, violence towards family members, etc.).

-It sounds such a cliché but the contemporary teenagers do indeed face dramatically different reality than their parents born in 70’s.
-Would’t you agree?
+It sounds such a cliché but the contemporary teenagers do indeed face a dramatically different reality than their parents born in the 70’s.
+Wouldn’t you agree?

 Can we really meet our children’s needs by using a blueprint of parenting given to us by our own parents?